How long does therapy usually last?

 How much do sessions cost?

-Our fees for one hour therapy session is $150, 90 minutes therapy session is $200.
+Our fee for a one hour therapy session is $175.
 We accept cash, Venmo, HSA, and all major credit cards.

 Should I take medication or go to psychotherapy?

 It is well established that psychotherapy is a long-term solution to mental and emotional problems.
 While medication treats the symptoms, it alone cannot address the pain, solve problems, and improve your quality of life.
 Instead of simply treating the symptoms, therapy addresses the root of our distress and the behavior patterns that curb our progress.
 Medication can be effective, and in some cases, a combination of medication and therapy is the right course of action.

 What is your cancellation policy?

 We require 24-hours notice to cancel or reschedule your appointment without any fee.
 We charge no show fee / late cancellation fee.

 How can I make an appointment?

 If you would like to schedule an appointment, you can request an appointment to book your first appointment.
 We offer in-person therapy sessions in Morrisville, PA.
 It is very close to Yardley, Newtown, Bensalem, and Levittown.
 Please note that we only offer online therapy sessions to people in the state of Pennsylvania.
 We can offer in person therapy sessions to out-of-state residents.